*** UPDATED MARCH 29, 2019 ***

 At HowTheMarketWorks, one of the services we provide our users is that we subscribe to dozens of stock advisory services and we buy all of the recommended stocks in a virtual account.
 In this article I will reveal our experience with this Motley Fool newsletter.
 I will show you some of their stock picks that were excellent stock picks and gave us huge profits.
 I will also show you how we used stop-loss orders to protect our initial capital.
-If you want to know how it rates against other stock picking services, then read our stock newsletter review.
+If you want to know how it rates against other stock picking services, then read our best stock newsletter review.

 Here are the 4 main things you get when you buy the Stock Advisor service.
 This is directly from the Motley Fool’s webpage:

 First of all, note that Motley Fool service is totally legitimate and you do get the first 3 email alerts and access to their community and investing resources just like it advertises.
 So far so good.

 Motley Fool Background

 The Motley Fool has been providing stock market commentary and specific stock recommendations to the general public since 1993.
 They truly exist to help you make money in the stock market.
 Currently they offer about a dozen stock recommendation newsletters that cover a variety of investment strategies.
 The price for these stock advisory services ranges from $99 a year to $8,000 a year.
 The Motley Fool Stock Advisor is their most popular service and their most affordable.

 Their office is located in Alexandria, Virginia.
 I have even been to their offices several times over the 20+ years I have been in the stock market education business.
 Based on the size of their offices, they probably have 200+ employees.